 Our estate agent partners have reported a higher level of enquiries already.
 This will hopefully give a much needed boost to house builders, estate agents and builders’ merchants.
 We think this doesn’t go far enough, but its definitely something positive for those looking to buy a property.
 They can see real savings and put these savings into either buying a higher value property or customising their property by engaging with the building industry.

-If you would like to speak to our mortgage team, please get in get in touch.
+If you would like to speak to our mortgage team, please get in touch.